hyosung11/Launch-School/Courses/journal.md

 16:09 Going to continue with PEDAC now until 17:00 Capstone Presentation.

 16:41 Tired right now.
 I think I'm going to take a break an check email before the next capstone presentation.

+17:33 No juice right now to listen and watch this capstone presentation.

+18:05 Tired as the call for dinner comes.